harbmanj/capstone/README.md

 I used both Gaussian Mixture Modelling and DBSCAN to add clustering to the dataset.

 I also explored Polynomial Feature combinations to give the model more expressive power.
-The summary is that polynomial combination of degree 2 outperformed the raw data, and polynomial combinations of degree 3 showed some signs of over-fiitting, particularly in the D-tree model.
+The summary is that polynomial combination of degree 2 outperformed the raw data, and polynomial combinations of degree 3 showed some signs of over-fitting, particularly in the D-tree model.

 ## Evaluation